Step-By-Step Guide: Swimming Starts Off Blocks

 3. Practice leaning with your weight on your back foot first and then your front foot, and find what works for you when diving.
 Either way, your back foot should follow the lead of your front foot and connect in the air.

-4. Once you enter the water, start with only gliding first.
+4. Once you enter the water, stay streamlined and glide for a few seconds.
 Once you get comfortable with it, add an underwater dolphin kick while keeping your arms streamlined.
-Finally, add a couple of strokes at the end and try to transfer as much speed as you can into them.

 front of the block